Everyone's heard the old phrase...

 “Sleep tight — don’t let the bed bugs bite!”

 Unfortunately, they are.
-They are also notoriously challenging to eliminate in apartments, office buildings, buses, movie theaters – in effect, any place humans gather.
-That’s why you should never try to handle bed bugs on your own.
+Bed bugs are also notoriously challenging to eliminate in apartments, office buildings, buses, movie theaters – in effect, any place humans gather.
+That’s why you should NEVER try to handle bed bugs on your own.

 Here are four myths about bed bugs that must be dispelled: